2020–21 Jacksonville Dolphins men's basketball team

 The 2020–21 Jacksonville Dolphins men's basketball team represented Jacksonville University in the 2020–21 NCAA Division I men's basketball season.
-The Dolphins, led by 7th-year head coach Tony Jasick, will play their home games at Swisher Gymnasium on the university's Jacksonville, Florida campus as members of the Atlantic Sun Conference.
-They finished the season 11-13 5-9 in ASUN Play to finish in 8th place.
+The Dolphins, led by 7th-year head coach Tony Jasick, played their home games at Swisher Gymnasium on the university's Jacksonville, Florida campus as members of the Atlantic Sun Conference.
+They finished the season 11–13 5–9 in ASUN Play to finish in 8th place.
 They suspended their season on February 26 due to some concerns over COVID-19.

 Previous season

 The Dolphins finished the 2019–20 season 14–18, 7–9 in ASUN play to finish in a tie for sixth place.
 They lost in the quarterfinals of the ASUN tournament to North Florida.